mattbierner/blog.mattbierner.com/_posts/2018-12-08-five-years.md

 >
 > — Andrew Ryan

 My first truly expressive creation was actually back in college.
 A photoshoot.
 Nude.
 But totally not like you are thinking.
 It was a series of long exposures using the light from cellphones and tablets to create these bizarre yet beautiful effects with the human body.
 Something about our relationship with technology or something.
-There may also have been some ethernet bondage stuff, but let's not go into that...
+There may also have been some ethernet bondage stuff but let's not go into that...

 That was in September 2012.